SaraElwatany/Breast-Cancer-Medical-Center/README.md

 ## Abstract

+This project replicates a hospital management system with an innovative Clinical Decision Support System (CDSS) to facilitate the decision-making process.
+Patients can store their medical records in the database, which are also transmitted to the server side for interpretation and diagnosis by doctors.
+Medical records are transmitted using the HL7 protocol for secure medical data encoding.
+Doctors can diagnose breast DICOM images, with the CDSS acting as a second reader to assist in the decision-making process.

-- Server Side:
+### - Server Side:

-Manage appointments, doctors, and patients with full database operations (add, update, delete).
+- Manage appointments, doctors, and patients with full database operations (add, update, delete).
-Upload DICOM medical images and get support from a Decision Support System (DSS) that classifies the image as normal, benign, malignant, etc.
+- Upload DICOM medical images and receive support from the Decision Support System (DSS) that classifies images as normal, benign, malignant, etc.

-- Client Side:
+### - Client Side:

-Book and track appointments easily.
+- Book and track appointments easily.
-Access personal medical data and history.
+- Access personal medical data and history.

 ## Demo
 https://github.com/user-attachments/assets/3fe6b33a-c835-49b1-86b0-87f925af7477